emergesource/resume/resume.md

 * Caring leader of 2 Lead cross functional engineering teams with a total or 8 direct reports
-* Managed design & development team for _Remootify_, an event scheduling service, that is successfully being used by _Hover_ and _Ting Mobile_.
+* Managed design & development team for _Remootify_, an event scheduling service, that is successfully being used by key Tucows lines of business such as _Hover_ and _Ting Mobile_.
 * Shipped _Barndoor_, an api gateway implementation for _Tucows/Dish_
     collaboration that manages ingress and distributes it to internal microservices.
 * Champion of _common infrastructure_ project that provides Tucows engineering